Draft-Fusion/Creators-Of-The-Haunted/README.md

 ## Attacking:
 Depending on the random hit to the specific body part it would deal X damage to the enemy also vice versa
 ***Head,  Arm,  Chest,  Leg,  Neck***
-Attacking can also have a change to do critical damage as well!
+Attacking can also have a chance to do critical damage as well!
 Enemies can also use magical attack that can deal massive damage if not careful!

 ## Resources: